 The physical LRC contains an extensive specialized collection of research materials that support the degrees and courses offered at Amberton University.
 In conjunction with the faculty, the Center continually identifies and acquires new print resources and audiovisual materials for meeting faculty and student needs.
 The Library Resource Center houses reference materials, including books, journals, indexes, and abstracts.

-This collection of over 14,000 academic books on many subjects can be searched by author, title, subject or keyword.
-Once you have downloaded the ebrary Reader, you can view the full-text of each book.
+This collection of academic books on many subjects can be searched by author, title, subject or keyword.
+You can view the full-text of each book and even highlight paragraphs for emphasis.

 EBSCO Electronic Collection